m0sys/nand-tools/README.md

 > What I hear, I forget; What I see, I remember; What I do, I understand. - Confucius (551 - 479 B.C.E)

+> The only kind of learning which significantly influences behaviour is self-discovered or self-appropriated - truth that has been assimilated in experience. - Carl Rogers (ECS, Second Edition)

 <!-- CAP -->